-Bo Kong is the ConocoPhillips Petroleum Associate Professor of Chinese and Asian Studies and interim director of the Institute for U.S.-China Issues at the University of Oklahoma.
+Bo Kong is the ConocoPhillips Petroleum Associate Professor of Chinese and Asian Studies and co-directs the Institute for U.S.-China Issues at the University of Oklahoma.
 He is also Senior Research Scholar of the Global Development Policy Center at the Boston University and Senior Associate of the Energy and National Security Program at the Center for Strategic and International Studies (CSIS).
 Previously, he taught at the Johns Hopkins University School of Advanced International Studies (SAIS), directed the School’s Global Energy and Environment Initiative (GEEI), and advised the World Wildlife Fund (WWF), the Hess Corporation, and the Revenue Watch Institute on China.

-He won the award of a research grant of $500,000 from the U.S. National Nuclear Security Administration for a three-year project about “Cooperation on Peaceful Use of Nuclear Energy, Nonproliferation, and Arms Control, Northeast Asia, and North Korea” in 2009 and was the 2012 recipient of a research grant of $25,000 from the Johns Hopkins University Energy, Environment, Sustainability, and Health Institute (E2SHI) to investigate “The Visible Hand Meets the Market: Assessing China’s Two-pronged Carbon Reduction Strategy.”
+He won the award of a research grant of $500,000 from the US National Nuclear Security Administration for a three-year project about “Cooperation on Peaceful Use of Nuclear Energy, Nonproliferation, and Arms Control, Northeast Asia, and North Korea” in 2009 and was the 2012 recipient of a research grant of $25,000 from the Johns Hopkins University Energy, Environment, Sustainability, and Health Institute (E2SHI) to investigate “The Visible Hand Meets the Market: Assessing China’s Two-pronged Carbon Reduction Strategy.”

 His current research addresses the globalization of the Chinese energy industry and the role of state in the globalization of capital.